Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 We can use <b>memoization</b> to overcome the overlapping sub-problems.

 We will be using a two-dimensional array to store the results of the solved sub-problems.
-We can uniquely identify a sub-problem from `currentIndex` and `sum1` as `sum2` will always be the sum of the remaining numbers.
+We can uniquely identify a sub-problem from `currIndex` and `sum1` as `sum2` will always be the sum of the remaining numbers.

 ```js
 function canPartition(nums) {